 Faults and hidden damage

 Second-hand cars aren’t always perfect.
-Some have major defects which can be costly to repair.
+Some have significant defects which can be costly to repair.
 Some cars have problems that don’t affect the running of the car but are still faults – e.g. problems with the GPS, sunroof or sound system.

 You’ll want to know about any defects though, so you can decide whether you still wish to purchase the vehicle.
 Not every defect or fault is covered by a warranty and you should always check the contract to see what items are included.